Ego and self-esteem are two different facts we use in different ways, but they both mean the same thing: a healthy sense of one’s value.

-Ego doesn’t necessarily mean that someone has low self-esteem (although they may).
-It’s more likely that people with high levels of ego tend to be more confident in their abilities than those with low levels of self-esteem because they know themselves better — which means that they know what works best for them as individuals rather than as part of a group or collective where everyone needs to conform or compete against each other based on an arbitrary set of standards determined by society at large (or even just one person).
+It doesn’t necessarily mean that someone has low self-esteem (although they may).
+It’s more likely that people with high levels of ego will tend to be more confident in their abilities than those with low levels of self-esteem because they know themselves better, which means that they know what works best for them as individuals rather than as part of a group or collective where everyone needs to conform or compete against each other based on an arbitrary set of standards determined by society at large (or even just one person).

 Ego tells people that they are good enough for anything, but confidence comes from knowing that you’re perfect just the way you are.

 Ego is what makes us think other people should like us because we’re popular or rich, while self-esteem allows us to stay true to ourselves even if others don’t agree with our choices

 Ego is the idea that you are special, unique, and worthy of praise.
 It’s the belief that you’re better than other people.

 Self-esteem is all about finding value in oneself.